-The Board are responsible for determining strategy and direction in line with its appetite for risk and satisfying themselves on the integrity of financial information and that financial controls and systems of risk management are robust and defensible.
-The Board must also satisfy themselves that the ORSA process has been followed and managed effectively.
+The Board are responsible for determining the strategy and direction in line with its appetite for risk and satisfying themselves with the integrity of financial information and that financial controls and systems of risk management are robust and defensible.
+The Board must also ensure that the ORSA process has been followed and managed effectively.